Deepest earthquake ever detected hits 467 miles under Japan - ExBulletin

 Deepest earthquake ever detected hits 467 miles under Japan

 One spring evening six years ago, our planet began to pound from a series of strange earthquakes, hundreds of miles underground.
-Most earthquakes strike within a few dozen miles of the surface, but these earthquakes moved at depths where temperatures and pressures increase so severely that rocks tend to bend rather than break.
+Most earthquakes strike within a few tens of miles from the surface, but these earthquakes moved at depths where temperatures and pressures increase so severely that rocks tend to bend rather than break.

 “This is by far the best evidence for an earthquake in the lower mantle,” says Douglas Wiens, a seismologist specializing in deep earthquakes at Washington University in St. Louis, who was not part of the study team.